layolu/docker-otama/README.md

 (notice: I'm not the developer of Otama.)

 ## About this image
+This image based on the debian:jassie image.

-This image is built with following options:
+Otama in this image is built with following options:
 - Enable MySQL Support for database
 - Enable Leveldb (default)
 - Install [ruby API][4] (default)